 Her family includes her son John, daughter-in-law Emily and grandson Jaxon, who live in St. Charles.
 Her daughter, Erin is an event planner in Chicago.

 While in college she met Eli Molloy, a civil engineer, they married in 2014.
 They do not have any children, yet, but have beautiful Australian Shepherd, Cooper.
 They are members of St. Francis Xavier Catholic Church and enjoy spending time outside running, watching sporting events, especially bicycle racing, and exploring area parks.
 They take every opportunity they can to explore new places and try new things.

 Courtney’s calling to funeral service came with the sudden death of her younger brother when she was 17.
 She began learning all aspects of the funeral service business as a junior in high school and continued to seek opportunities to learn wherever and whenever she could.
 As a funeral director, she sees her career as a ministry and opportunity to comfort, provide guidance and peace of mind to families at a very difficult time.

 John Baue Devaney

 John Baue Devaney is a 4th Generation licensed Funeral Director at Vice President of Funeral Services at Baue Funeral Homes.
 He has been at Baue since September 2008.

-John grew up in St. Charles, Missouri, and still lives there today with his wife, Emily, his son, Jaxon, and their dog Player.
+John grew up in St. Charles, Missouri, and still lives there today with his wife, Emily, his two sons, Jaxon and Evan, and their dog Player.
 In his spare time, John enjoys participating in sports such as golf, water and snow skiing, wakeboarding, snowboarding, and sand volleyball.
 He is on the board of Crime Stoppers, is an Advisory Board Member for the Salvation Army, and a member of the St. Charles Rotary.

 Helping people through one of the most difficult times of their life is the reason John chose a career in funeral service.
 He feels helping families plan meaningful services through their various stages of grief is very humbling.